10 things to do in Bryant Park NYC

 Weather permitting, every other Wednesday there is a guided walking tour of Bryant Park to learn about the origins of this park, its history and how for a few years it became a haven for crime and drugs in Manhattan's Town Square.

-The tour starts every morning at 11AM from the Bryant Park fountain, near Sixth Avenue and 41st Street, and lasts 45 minutes.
+The tour starts every morning at 11AM from the Bryant Park fountain near Sixth Avenue and 41st Street and lasts 45 minutes.

 The movie viewing area opens at 5PM for attendees to take their seats but the movie starts between 8PM and 9PM.

-9. Stop by Nikola Tesla Corner
+9. Stop by the Nikola Tesla Corner

 The corner of Sixth Avenue and 40th Street is dedicated to inventor Nikola Tesla as it is said that he spent a lot of time here feeding the birds.
 In fact, there is a sign on the street that reads "Nikola Tesla Corner" to mark the site.